DivyaNatchi/hello-world/README.md

 # hello-world
-practice account for learning Git
+Practice account for learning Git.
+I have added this line to learn fetch, merge and pull command.